AccessibleInstruments/accessible-instruments-site/framework.md

 {:#introduction}
 # Facilitating Access to Musical Experiences (FAME) framework

-A framework to help digital musical instrument (DMI) creators understand accessible music making practices.
+Facilitating Access to Musical Experiences is a conceptual framework that provides guidance for creating Accessible Digital Musical Instruments (ADMIs) that can be used within facilitated performance and related accessible music making activities.

 {:#status}
 ## Document Status

 * Version: 1.0 (Draft) Amy Dickens, 18th January 2019

-{:#welcome}
-# Welcome to the FAME Framework

-Facilitating Access to Musical Experiences is a conceptual framework that provides guidance for creating Accessible Digital Musical Instruments (ADMIs) that can be used within facilitated performance and related accessible music making activities.

 {:#why}
 ## Why is this framework needed?